home-assistant/home-assistant.io/source/_docs/installation/virtualenv.markdown

 </p>

 {% comment %}
-This page desribes installation instructions for a pure Python installation.
+This page describes installation instructions for a pure Python installation.
 It should not contain any OS specific instructions.
 {% endcomment %}